 By Amy Vickrey, MSE

 In my time as a teacher, I worked with many therapists.
 They are wonderful people with a wealth of information and resources!
-I also had the opportunity through one program I worked in to participate in home visits.
-If you are considering or have therapists who come to your home, here are some things to consider to help everyone be more comfortable.
+I also had the opportunity through one program I worked in to take part in home visits.
+If you are considering or have therapists who come to your home, here are some things to consider helping everyone be more comfortable.

 - If you offer a drink, offer something that comes prepackaged like bottled water.
-Your therapist may not comfortable drinking out of other people’s cups like I was due to my food sensitivities.
+Your therapist may not be comfortable drinking out of other people’s cups like I was because of my food sensitivities.